SeekRBP: Leveraging Sequence-Structure Integration with Reinforcement Learning for Receptor-Binding Protein Identification: Results

 \subsection{Case study: application on vibrio phages}

 To evaluate the biological relevance and generalizability of our proposed framework, we applied SeekRBP to an independent experimental dataset of \textit{Vibrio} phages.
-This dataset, generated by our collaborator Zhang et al. \citep{zhang2025isolation}, involved phage purification, culturing, and lytic induction, with RBPs subsequently identified through the manual inspection of 3D structural domains.
-While an absolute ground truth for all RBPs is difficult to establish, we utilized this manually curated set as our reference standard.
+This dataset, generated by our collaborator Zhang et al. \citep{zhang2025isolation}, involved phage purification, culturing, and lytic induction.
+Then, the RBPs were identified by inspecting the structural domain using Hidden Markov Models, which is the same workflow as Pharokka.
+While an absolute ground truth for all RBPs is difficult to establish, we utilized this curated set (denoted as \textbf{Observed}) as our reference-based standard.
 In this analysis, we first used SeekRBP to identify putative RBPs and then compared their downstream utility for host prediction against the manually curated set.

 As shown in Fig. \ref{fig:vibrio1}, SeekRBP identifies a broader set of RBPs than the manually curated reference, while still recovering a substantial fraction of the known RBPs across various phage genomes.
 Beyond count-based comparisons, we conducted a structure-based analysis using TM-scores to evaluate the structural plausibility of the newly predicted RBPs.
 Specifically, we compared the TM-scores of manually selected RBPs missed by our framework (the \textbf{Observed} set) against those identified by SeekRBP but absent from manual annotations (the \textbf{Predicted} set).
 A TM-score above 0.5 generally indicates that two proteins share the same global fold.
-As illustrated in Supplementary Fig. S2, while the predicted RBPs exhibit a wider variance in TM-scores, the majority exceed the 0.5 threshold.
+As illustrated in Supplementary Fig. S5, while the predicted RBPs exhibit a wider variance in TM-scores, the majority exceed the 0.5 threshold.
 This indicates that SeekRBP successfully detects divergent RBP candidates with valid structural folds, potentially capturing functional proteins that were overlooked during manual curation.